scipy-conference/scipy_proceedings/papers/alexandr_fonari/alexandr_fonari.rst

 Generation of these descriptors again uses a mix of open source and Schrödinger proprietary tools.
 Specifically:

-- elemental features such as atomic weight, number of valence electrons in *s*, *p* and *d*-shells, electronegativity
+- elemental features such as atomic weight, number of valence electrons in *s*, *p* and *d*-shells, and electronegativity
 - structural features such as density, volume per atom, and packing fraction descriptors implemented in the open source matminer package [Matminer]_
-- intercalation descriptors such as cation and anion counts, crystal packing fraction, average neighbor ionicity [Sendek]_ implemented in the Schrödinger suite
+- intercalation descriptors such as cation and anion counts, crystal packing fraction, and average neighbor ionicity [Sendek]_ implemented in the Schrödinger suite
 - three-dimensional smooth overlap of atomic positions (SOAP) descriptors implemented in the open source DScribe package [DScribe]_.

 We are currently training models that use these descriptors to predict properties, such as bulk modulus, of a set of Li-containing battery related compounds [Chandrasekaran]_.
-Several methods to generate model will be compared, such as kernel regression methods (as implemented in the open source scikit-learn code [SkLearn]_) and AutoQSAR.
+Several models will be compared, such as kernel regression methods (as implemented in the open source scikit-learn code [SkLearn]_) and AutoQSAR.

 For isolated small molecules and extended non-periodic systems, RDKit can be used to generate a large number of atomic and molecular descriptors.
 A lot of effort has been devoted to ensure that RDKit can be used on a wide variety of materials that are supported by the Schrödinger suite.